 You’ll love how well these simple flavors blend.

-One really great thing about this recipe is that it can be served hot as a side dish, or cold as a salsa.
+One really great thing about this recipe is that it can be served hot as a side dish, or chilled as a chunky salsa.
 Either way is delicious.

 But since it’s almost Cinco de Mayo and it is also prime time for hanging out on the deck or patio, I’m really loving it as a salsa.